Trustee Pay, Costs, and the Bond Default

 A.R.S. § 14-9114What This Means in Practice

-Third, the trustee is not required to post a bond.
-A bond is a financial guarantee that protects beneficiaries if the trustee mismanages trust assets.
-By defaulting to no bond requirement, the statute reduces the cost and complexity of custodial trust administration.
-However, a court, the trust instrument, or the beneficiary can override this default and require one when circumstances warrant it.
+Third, the trustee does not need to post a bond.
+A bond is a financial guarantee that protects beneficiaries if the trustee mishandles trust assets.
+A court, the trust document, or the beneficiary can override this default and require one.